Updated June 12, 2023

-- Will the choice screen appear on devices where search rivals have done a pre-installation deal with a rival?
+- Does the choice screen appear on devices where search rivals have done a pre-installation deal with a rival?

-- The choice screen will only be displayed on devices where the OEM has elected to pre-install the Google Search app.
-On devices where rival search providers are exclusively pre-installed, the choice screen will not be displayed.
+- The choice screen is only displayed on devices where the OEM has elected to pre-install the Google Search app.
+On devices where rival search providers are exclusively pre-installed, the choice screen is not displayed.

 - Can a user change the search provider after it is selected?

-- Users will be able to customize their search services following the completion of the choice screen.
+- Users are able to customize their search services following the completion of the choice screen.
 For example, users may delete the search app that was selected through the choice screen, download additional search apps, change Chrome’s search default, or move, remove or replace the home screen search box.
-We have revised the text that appears on the choice screen to make clear that users can take these steps.
-This amended text is expected to begin appearing on the choice screen some time in the first quarter of 2022.
+The text that appears on the choice screen makes clear that users can take these steps.

 - When will a user see the choice screen?